 Dr. Melissa DeCapua, DNP, PMHNP

 Dr. Melissa DeCapua is a board-certified psychiatric nurse practitioner.
 She has a background in child and adolescent psychiatry, as well as psychosomatic medicine.
 Uniquely, she also possesses a bachelor’s degree in studio arts, which she uses to enhance patient care, promote the nursing profession, and solve complex problems.
-Dr. DeCapua currently works as the Healthcare Strategist at MedBridge where she guides product development by combining her clinical background and creative thinking.
-She has also served as a curriculum developer, consulting psychiatric nurse practitioner, and mental health specialist.
+Dr. DeCapua currently works for Microsoft as a design researcher on their Research & Insight team.
+She has also served as a healthcare strategist, curriculum developer, consulting psychiatric nurse practitioner, and mental health specialist.
 Dr. DeCapua graduated with a DNP from DeSales University in 2015.
-For more about Melissa, check out her blog www.melissadecapua.com or follow her on Twitter @melissadecapua.
+For more about Melissa, check out her blog at www.melissadecapua.com.